nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-  Once the connection is established the esp sends as mac adress handshake in which it sends its mac address to the server.The server will identify the esp based on the mac.If the esp is already saved server will return the assigned room number if not it will assign and new room number save the mac and return the new room number.This logic is responsible for the simple setup process of this project
+  Once the connection is established the ESP sends as Mac address handshake in which it sends its Mac address to the server.
+The server will identify the ESP based on the Mac.If the esp is already saved server will return the assigned room number if not it will assign and new room number save the Mac and return the new room number.
+This logic is responsible for the simple setup process of this project
 </p>

 ```c++